 England 19-7 New Zealand: How England won Rugby World Cup semi-final

-England will face South Africa or Wales on Saturday (kick-off: 9am) in 2019 Rugby World Cup final
+England will face South Africa on Saturday (kick-off 9am) in 2019 Rugby World Cup final

 By Michael Cantillon in Yokohama